F-Haferkorn/ogis-cxxloop-examples/README.md

 	/////// below <hidden> is an id with a secret, unique ID.
 	// loop the {} - block <rep> times

-	// the  hidden_loop does NOT change <rep> and uss a hidden index variable. loop(rep){}	                 // for(auto hidden=rep; hidden-- ; ++hidden){}
+	// the  hidden_loop does NOT change <rep> and uses a hidden, secret unique-index variable. loop(rep){}	                 // for(auto hidden=rep; hidden-- ; ++hidden){}

-	// a typed-loop has  a type-constained,but hidden index variable. typed_loop(type,rep){} 	        // for(type hidden=rep; hidden-- ; ++hidden){}
+	// a typed-loop has  a type-constained, but hidden index variable. typed_loop(type,rep){} 	        // for(type hidden=rep; hidden-- ; ++hidden){}

 	// the named_loops_...() are useful, when access to the index variable is needed.
 	// the named index variable "name" is counting upwards from 0 to rep-1. named_loop_up(name,rep){} 	 // for(auto name=0; name<rep; ++name){}